night-cruise/WeShare/README.md

 cd WeShare
 ```

-Use the pipenv create & activate virtual env then install dependency:
+Use the pipenv create & activate virtual env and then install dependency:
 ```text
 pipenv install --dev
 pipenv shell